lindsayXue/HiFIVE-v3/README.md

 # HiFIVE v3

 HiFIVE website project.
-The website is made for Chrictchurch hospital.
+The website is made for client from Christchurch hospital.